zyga/python-glibc/README.rst

 ========

 * Free software: LGPLv3 license
-* Supports lots of glibc functions (see below), data types and constants.
-* Supported on python 2.7+ and python 3.2+ and pypy
+* Works on python 2.7+ and python 3.2+ and pypy
-* All other useful glibc features are in scope (patches welcome!)
+* Currently exposes 23 low-level glibc functions (see below), 10 data types and 118 constants.
+All useful glibc features are in scope (patches welcome!)
-* ``from glibc import ...`` -- direct access to glibc functions and types via lazy imports, fast startup, low memory overhead, efficient calls to glibc
+* ``from glibc import ...`` -- direct access to glibc constants, functions and types via lazy imports, fast startup, low memory overhead, efficient calls to glibc
-* Declarative code, easy to verify for correctness, easy to add more types, functions and constants.
 * Translates error codes according to documentation (manual pages) of each supported function.
 Raises OSError with appropriate values and a customized, easy-to-understand error message.
+* Uses declarative "bindings", easy to verify for correctness, easy to add more types, functions and constants.
+Built-in tests verify the value of each constant, size and offset of each structure / union field and the size of the whole structure / union.
+* Adds high-level abstractions on top of raw functions (glibc_select, glibc_signalfd, glibc_selectors, glibc_sigprocmask) so that using them is easier and more pythonic.
+* This code is entirely optional and users can still call the low-level C-equivalents directly.
+* Where possible, existing Python APIs are followed so that glibc_select and glibc_selectors are drop-in replacements for the select and selectors modules from Python's standard library.

 Functions
 =========